Pranav210905/FixitPro/README.md

 ## Integrating with Customer Website

 See the `customer_integration_guide.md` file for detailed instructions on how to integrate this service provider portal with your existing customer website.
+check it only if you want to edit project

 ## Backend Setup